NREL/BuildingMOTIF/book/tutorials/use-case-validation.md

 ## Finding Use Case Shapes

 We can use a couple methods to search our libraries for shapes we might want to use.
-Let's start by asking the `g36` library for any system specifications it knows about; a system specification will specify all of the metadata required for an entity to run control sequences associated with that system type.
+Let's start by asking the `g36` library for any system specifications it knows about, which represents *ASHRAE Guideline 36 High-Performance Sequences of Operation for HVAC Systems*[^1].
+A system specification will specify all of the metadata required for an entity to run control sequences associated with that system type.

 ```{code-cell}
 from buildingmotif.namespaces import BMOTIF